Music History Seminars

 He has lectured at universities and cultural institutions worldwide, has held fellowships from the Guggenheim Foundation, the New York Public Library's Cullman Center for Scholars and Writers, and the National Endowment for the Humanities, and holds an honorary doctorate from the Cleveland Institute of Music.

-Mr. Sachs, who lived in Europe for many years, is a former Artistic Director of the prestigious Società del Quartetto di Milano.
-He is currently amplifying and rewriting his classic Toscanini biography (for Oxford University Press), assisting Plácido Domingo with a book about opera performance (W. W. Norton), and collaborating with James Levine on a book on music and musicians (Alfred A. Knopf).
+Mr. Sachs, who lived in Europe for over thirty years, is a former Artistic Director of the prestigious Società del Quartetto di Milano.
+He is currently amplifying and rewriting his classic Toscanini biography (for Oxford University Press) and assisting Plácido Domingo with a book about opera performance (W. W. Norton).
 During the 2011-12 and 2012-13 seasons, he was the New York Philharmonic’s Leonard Bernstein Scholar-in-Residence.
+He is music critic for The Hudson Review and a frequent contributor to the Sunday cultural supplement of Il Sole-24 Ore, one of Italy’s leading newspapers.

 Mr. Sachs joined the Curtis faculty in 2009.